sigasi/sigasi_insights/content/opinion/how-sell-eda-tools-liechtenstein.md

 Web sales only works under certain circumstances.

 First you need good online marketing.
 We work with a mix of Google Adwords, SEO, blogging, white papers, twitter and press releases.
-If you haven't already, you should read <a href="http://www.inboundMarketingBook.com">Inbound Marketing</a>.
+If you haven't already, you should read Inbound Marketing.

 Second, you need a price point that is acceptable for online sales, and thus for credit card transactions.
 Our price is set at 499€ for one person for one year, which can easily be paid using credit cards.